 February 10th - 12th were spent working in the Bescot area before heading south on 14th to Willesden.

-By the evening of 18th 25279 was back at Manchester Piccadilly on an ecs working out of Longsight, before heading south light engine to Rugby.
+By the evening of 18th 25279 was back at Manchester Piccadilly on an empty coaching stock working out of Longsight, before heading south light engine to Rugby.
 February 21st - 23rd were spent in the Crewe area, including a trip to Croft Quarry on 23rd.
 By the afternoon of the 24th 25279 was at Manchester Victoria, allocated for the following day's 1P55 02.28 Manchester Victoria to Barrow and return 5P55 to Red Bank.

 Longsight Carriage Sidings was the location of 25279 on March 1st, from 3rd - 5th the locomotive was in the Crewe - Shrewsbury area.
 Moved to Garston on 6th the locomotive appears to have remained there at least until 9th.
 The afternoon of 15th saw 25279 arrive at Springs Branch where it was taken out of service (considered stored unserviceable) and set up for a move to Crewe Gresty Lane, the move taking place shortly after midnight on March 18th.
 Here the working life of 25279 came to an end at 10am on March 18th.